nogibjj/xushanqing_project4/README.md

 * Push tested source code to Github and perform Continuous Integration with Github Actions (or similar SaaS Build service)

 ## Details
-I create a mircroservice in FastAPI, which could help us decide what to eat in Duke.
-I use Docker and deployed it on GCP.
+I create a mircroservice in FastAPI, which could use sql to query fast food chain company in US.
+I use Docker and deployed it on AWS app Runner.

 ## How to use
 Add parameters after the link: